tobymao/18xx/.github/ISSUE_TEMPLATE/bug_report.md

 **What's your Game ID?**

-Provide the link to the game.
+If your game is "Multiplayer", provide the link to the game.
 Copy the link from your browser which will look something like `https://18xx.games/game/31337`

 - (optional) Provide a link to the specific action that triggered the bug using the `Game` tab and `History` navigation arrows.
 Copy the resulting link from your browser which will look something like `https://18xx.games/game/31337?action=42`

-- (optional) Provide a link to your raw game data by using the `Tools` tab and `Copy Game Data`.
+If your game is "Hotseat", provide a link to your raw game data by using the `Tools` tab and `Copy Game Data`.

 Paste that data [into a github gist](https://gist.github.com/) and share the resulting link which will look something like `https://gist.github.com/[your_name]/[some_letters]`.

 **How to Reproduce the Bug?**